Compagnie Générale Transatlantique: Legacy

 In its 120 years of existence, the Compagnie Générale Transatlantique has acquired a special place within the French shipping industry, and a particular prestige with foreign customers, especially Americans.
-Its large liners, in particular SS Normandie and SS France, have been the subject of numerous works.
+Its large liners, especially SS Normandie and SS France, have been the subject of numerous works.
 The company benefited from a special aura, in particular thanks to the celebrities who have traveled aboard its ships.
 Traveling aboard also inspired artists: it was after a trip aboard SS Flandre (then renamed Carla C) that a passenger wrote a book titled Love Boats.
 The French film Paris-New York was filmed aboard Normandie in 1939, with Michel Simon and Gaby Morlay as star actors.
-The SS France of 1962, for its part, served as the setting for the final scene of the French film The Brain with Bourvil and Jean-Paul Belmondo, as well as for Gendarme in New York, with Louis de Funès.
+SS France of 1962 served as the setting for the final scene of the French film The Brain with Bourvil and Jean-Paul Belmondo, as well as for Gendarme in New York, with Louis de Funès.

-The company's ships also gained a certain amount of affection from the public: the accidental end of Normandy aroused a certain indignation; it remained stifled by the scale of the war that reigned at the time.
+The company's ships also gained a certain amount of affection from the public.
+The accidental end of Normandie aroused indignation; it remained stifled by the scale of the war that reigned at the time.
 This did not prevent the emergence of persistent rumors about sabotage as the cause of the fire.
-The scrapping of SS Île-de-France in 1959 caused its share of protests: the liner had, in its career, acquired great affection from the public as a result of its exemplary service in the conflict, as well its rescue of the survivors of the sinking of SS Andrea Doria.
+The scrapping of SS Île-de-France in 1959 caused its share of protests; the liner had, in its career, acquired great affection from the public as a result of its exemplary service in the conflict, as well its rescue of the survivors of the sinking of SS Andrea Doria.
 The decommission of SS France in 1974, also created strong emotion: Michel Sardou dedicated a song, titled Le France, to it to express his anger.
-Once the ship was returned to service under the name SS Norway for Norwegian Cruise Line, it aroused great enthusiasm each time it returned to France, where the French press and the French public continued to regard it as France until it was scrapped at the end of the 2000s.
+Once the ship was returned to service under the name SS Norway for Norwegian Cruise Line, it aroused great enthusiasm each time it returned to France, where the French press and the French public continued to regard it as the France until it was scrapped at the end of the 2000s.

 Some relics of the cargo ship Wisconsin, built for CGT in 1929, are preserved in Szczecin, Poland.
 The ship was sold to Poland in 1951 and was scrapped in 1985.
 Its mast was erected as a monument and a part of its superstructure has also been preserved.

-Finally, the company's legacy survives through the collectibles carried by passengers, and sold at auction: postcards published by the Company at the beginning of the 20th century and representing the ships painted by Ernest Lessieux, luggage tags, dishes, menus, etc. Since 1995, the French Lines Association, created on the initiative of the Compagnie Générale Maritime, has kept the archives and objects once owned by the CGT, and ensures the enhancement of this heritage, in particular through exhibitions and sales of those objects.
-Other future projects continue to highlight the heritage of the company, such as the planned building of a new ship France by Didier Spade.
+Finally, the company's legacy survives through the collectibles carried by passengers, and sold at auction: postcards published by the Company at the beginning of the 20th century, representing the ships painted by Ernest Lessieux, luggage tags, dishes, menus, etc. Since 1995, the French Lines Association, created on the initiative of the Compagnie Générale Maritime, has kept the archives and objects once owned by the CGT, and ensures the enhancement of this heritage, in particular through exhibitions and sales of those objects.
+Other future projects continue to highlight the heritage of the company, such as the planned building of a new ship named France by Didier Spade.